 Deacci pickups are wound on a precision CNC winder using our own winding algorithm, and assembled and tested in our workshop in Ireland.
-We hope you enjoy the following photo descriptions of building a Pure Vintage II humbucker.
+We hope you enjoy the following photo descriptions of building a Vintage II humbucker.

 First, each bobbin is loaded in turn onto our winder, and the correct winding script is selected and ran.